stanley-agwu/swapi-world-app/README.md

 ## Usage

 The app on load shows a dashboard of planets, people and starships.
-Each planet, person or starship on the dashboards can be added to a favorite list on on favorites views.
-And on click of a category(planet, person or starship) on the dashboards a user is routed to a catgory details view.
-All pages(views) are bookmarkable.
+Each planet, person or starship on the dashboards can be added to a favorite list, on favorites views.
+And on click of a category (planet, person or starship) on the dashboards a user is routed to a category details view.
+All pages (views) are bookmarkable and data are persisted accross sessions.

 ## More information